fpc/FPCBuild/install/doc/readme.txt

 There are other platforms which are more or less working, but there is currently no maintainer for them and thus we cannot provide adequate support.
-DOS (i386) using the GO32v2 dos extender is one such example, other examples would include other BSD variants, etc. If you want to change this and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.
+DOS (i386) using the GO32v2 DOS extender is one such example, other examples would include other BSD variants, etc., and it's at least partly relevant for platforms marked as possibly provided later in the list above.
+If you want to change this situation and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.

 ****************************************************************************